Rodney Wallace (fighter)

-Rodney Wallace is an American mixed martial artist currently competing in the Heavyweight division.
-A professional competitor since 2008, he has competed for the UFC, Bellator, the MFC, M-1 Global, KSW, and Absolute Championship Berkut.
+Rodney Wallace (born November 21, 1981) is an American mixed martial artist who competed in the Heavyweight division.
+A professional competitor from 2008 to 2017, he has competed for the UFC, Bellator, the MFC, M-1 Global, KSW, and Absolute Championship Berkut.

 Background

 Wallace was born in Bamberg, South Carolina, moved to Passaic, New Jersey when he was one year old, then returned to his birthplace at the age of 13 when he began playing football and wrestling.
-At Bamberg-Ehrhardt High School, Wallace competed in both sports as well as track and field.
+At Bamberg-Ehrhardt High School in Bamberg, South Carolina, Wallace competed in both sports as well as track and field.
 He reached the state tournament in wrestling when he was freshman, then won the South Carolina state championship in his sophomore, junior, and senior years.

-Wallace continued his football career with a scholarship to NCAA Division II Catawba College in Salisbury, North Carolina where he was an All-Conference running back from 2001–2004 and finished his career as the school's all-time leading rusher.
+He continued his football career with a scholarship to NCAA Division II Catawba College in Salisbury, North Carolina, where he was an All-Conference running back from 2001 to 2004, and finished his career as the school's all-time leading rusher.

 Mixed martial arts career

 Ultimate Fighting Championship

 Wallace lost his UFC debut at The Ultimate Fighter 10 Finale by unanimous decision to former WEC Light Heavyweight Champion Brian Stann.

 Wallace next fought Jared Hamman on March 27, 2010, at UFC 111.
 Wallace lost this fight by way of a unanimous decision (29-28, 29-28, 29-28).
-This fight was very fast paced and there were several situations in which both men were rocked.
+This fight was very fast-paced and there were several situations in which both men were rocked.
 The fight was selected as Fight of the Night, earning both fighters $65,000.

 Wallace was scheduled to face Stanislav Nedkov on August 7, 2010, at UFC 117.
 However, Nedkov was forced from the card with an injury and was replaced by Phil Davis.
 Wallace lost the fight via unanimous decision.

 Following the loss to Davis, Wallace was released from the promotion.